How to Reduce Bad Debt

 What metrics should I watch to spot bad debt risk?

-Watch rising DSO, aging buckets shifting older, broken promises to pay, and repeated disputes.
+Watch rising DSO, aging buckets shifting older, broken promises to pay, repeated disputes, and customer concentration.
 Each is an early warning that lets you act before a balance becomes uncollectible.

 How does Monk help reduce bad debt?

-Monk's Intelligent Collections personalizes follow-ups and reads replies to detect intent, helping cut DSO by more than 40 percent and resolve over 90 percent of overdue invoices without escalation.
+Monk's Intelligent Collections personalizes follow-ups and ingests the context of replies to respond more effectively than dunning, helping cut DSO by 40% and resolve 88.2% of overdue invoices without escalation.
+A 95% cash application match rate keeps your open receivables accurate.

 What should I do with accounts that are already overdue?

-Prioritize the largest and oldest balances, make direct contact to find what is blocking payment, offer a clear path such as a payment plan, and follow a defined escalation ladder.
+Prioritize the largest and oldest balances, make direct contact to find what is blocking payment, offer a clear path such as a payment plan, and follow a defined escalation ladder so nothing lingers without an owner.